|

 there's your stop sign.
 Click once to highlight it and click

-There are also some neat icons in windows\moricons.dll and windows\system\pifmgr.dll,
+are also some neat icons in windows\moricons.dll and windows\system\pifmgr.dll,

 and several .exe files contain icons